 Faulty Light Fixtures

 Damaged light fixtures are a common source of overloaded breakers.
-Old fixture wiring can deteriorate and cause grounds, shorts and ultimately tripped breakers.
-Replacing faulty fixtures will require working with potentially dangerous electrical systems.
+Old fixture wiring can deteriorate and cause grounds, shorts, and ultimately tripped breakers.
+In most cases, replacing a faulty light fixture is a simple DIY project; however, replacing faulty fixtures will require working with potentially dangerous electrical systems.
+Call a professional if you’re not sure how to address this issue.